ehenry2/s3-csv-lambda-validator/README.md

 ### Add your new IAM role to your S3 bucket policy.
 If you don't have an s3 bucket policy you can skip this step.
 If you do have an s3 bucket policy, add the statement below to the "Statements" to give your role access.
 Replace \<your-aws-account-id\> ,\<iam-role-for-s3-access\>, and \<s3-bucket-name\> with the real values.
-Updat the bucket policy for both buckets.
+Update the bucket policy for both buckets.

 ```
 {